Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-If you have an traditional IRA, 401(k) or similar tax-deferred retirement account, you may consider delaying withdrawals for as long as you can so that your investments keep earning interest.
+If you have a traditional IRA, 401(k) or similar tax-deferred retirement account, you may consider delaying withdrawals for as long as you can so that your investments keep earning interest.
 But you’ll have to eventually start taking required minimum distributions (RMDs) or face a tax penalty.
 The SECURE 2.0 Act raised the age for RMDs to 73 starting with the 2023 tax year.
 The RMD table, shown above, can help you calculate your RMDs at different ages.
 These mandatory withdrawals exist to prevent retirees from leaving their tax-deferred assets invested indefinitely.

 Retirement Planning Tips

 • A financial advisor can help you plan for retirement and manage RMDs when they kick in.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When planning for retirement, it’s important to estimate how much income your assets will potentially generate for you.
 SmartAsset’s retirement calculator can help you determine how much your assets could be worth by the time you retire and how much annual income they may produce.